JJWallis/myteam/README.md

 Development process - building design system 1st vs writing HTML 1st (have classes to apply)

-Img handling -

-SVG animation -
+SVG animation - hamburger + cross icons in about page | add extra level of sophistication

-Sass maps - for out-putting CSS rules (vs hard-coding)

-Accessibility - write more semantic HTML (better wrappers, multiple headers + footers, headings where appropaite)
+Sass maps - more organised | Sass lists - haven't used yet (brake up maps more if appropiate)

 ### Useful resources